 Try putting something sweet in a plain cup, put something sweet in a favorite cup and see what happens when they drink.
 Did you judge the contents by the color of the outside?
 How silly!
 People are the same way!
 Simple activities like this are an easy way to get your kids thinking.

 Multicultural Stick Puppets Craft:

-One thing I want to instill in my children is that human rights and equality are not just something we study in February.
+One thing I want to instill in my children is that human rights and equality are not just something we study in February, but something that’s important every single day of the year.
 I want it to be a natural part of their lives.
 With that in mind for our final project, we made multicultural stick puppets.

 Then we painted our craft sticks halfway or more with our different skin tones and let them dry.